ZL-Asica/SuzuBlog/posts/deep-learning-notes.md

 - Transfer Learning
   - Small training set: Freeze all hidden layers (save to disk), only train the softmax unit.
   - Big training set: Freeze less hidden layers, train some of the hidden layers (or use new hidden units), and also own softmax unit.
-  - Lots of data: Use the already trained weights and bias as initalization, re-train based on it, as well as the softmax unit.
+  - Lots of data: Use the already trained weights and bias as initialization, re-train based on it, as well as the softmax unit.
 - Data augmentation
   - Common augmentation method: Mirroring, Random Cropping, (Rotation, Shearing, Local warping, ...)
   - Color shifting: add/minus from RGB.
 Advanced: PCA / PCA color augmentation.
   - Implementing distortions during training: One CPU thread doing augmentation, and other threads or GPU doing the training at same time.
 - State of CV
-  - Data needed (little data to lots of data): Object detection < Image recognition < Speach recognition
+  - Data needed (little data to lots of data): Object detection < Image recognition < Speech recognition
-  - Lots of data - Simpler algotithms (Less hand-engineering)
+  - Lots of data - Simpler algorithms (Less hand-engineering)
   - Little data - more hand-engineering ("hacks") - Transfer learning
   - Two sources of knowledge
     - Labeled data